Vertigo

 The cause of any brain disorder causing vertigo should be identified and treated when possible.

-To help resolve symptoms of benign positional vertigo, the provider may perform the Epley maneuver on you.
+To help resolve symptoms of benign positional vertigo, your provider may perform the Epley maneuver on you.
 This involves placing your head in different positions to help reset the balance organ.

 You may be prescribed medicines to treat symptoms of peripheral vertigo, such as nausea and vomiting.